SAP/project-sailor/docs/tutorial.rst

 .. _how_to_read_timeseries:

-Read timeseries data
+Read Timeseries Data
 ====================

-For many use cases like anomaly detection, failure prediction or remaining useful life prediction it is useful to look at the machine's sensor data.
+For many use cases like anomaly detection, failure prediction, or remaining-useful-life prediction, it is useful to look at the machine's sensor data.
 Sensor data is attached to equipment via indicators.
 An indicator is a description of measured values.

-To find out which indicators are defined for an equipment you can use :meth:`~sailor.assetcentral.Equipment.find_equipment_indicators()`
+To find out which indicators are defined for a piece of equipment, you can use :meth:`~sailor.assetcentral.Equipment.find_equipment_indicators()`

 .. code-block:: python

     indicators = equipment_set[0].find_equipment_indicators(name = 'my_indicator')

-For a set of equipment you can identify the set of indicators they have in common using :meth:`~sailor.assetcentral.equipment.EquipmentSet.find_common_indicators()`.
+For a set of equipment, you can identify the set of indicators they have in common using :meth:`~sailor.assetcentral.equipment.EquipmentSet.find_common_indicators()`.
 This might be useful if you want to do an analysis across multiple pieces of equipment.

 .. code-block:: python